MiketheChap/worldwidestew/content/blog/2025-01-25-just-sitting-there-is-not-meditating.md

 ---
 Just sitting there is not meditating.

 I know.
 I've excused my sitting there countless times so I could cross off that day's meditation.
-It's fascinating our penchant for checking off items on our lists.
-In reality, I could have been excused truly wanting to be with what was real and then what happened, happened.
+Our penchant for checking off items from our lists is fascinating.
+In reality, I could have been excused truly wanting to be with what was real and then whatever happened, happened.

 <!-- readmore -->